nus-tic4001-AY2021S1/ip/docs/DeveloperGuide.md

 # Developer Guide

-## Implementation of Features
-This section describes how certain features are implemented.

 ## Implementation of Todo Feature
 The `todo` feature is implemented using `TodoCommand`, which extends `Command`.
 Upon receiving an input string that has `todo` as the first word, the `Duke` object will instantiate a